non-stick frying pan

 It’s coming up to Christmas, and it’s warm.
 Unseasonably warm.

-You’ve been invited to dinner.
-Not that you’re the most important guest.
-That’s someone else.
-This is all for her.
+You’ve been invited to dinner, at a brand new restaurant that offers a unique dining experience.
+Not that you’re the most important diner.
+That’s someone else, and ultimately this is all for her.
 And she expects one special dish.

-This new performative work is a meditation on the future of food production, and the lengths we will go to for self-preservation as a species.
+This new performative movement piece, created and written by Jonathan M. Daley, performed by Simon Sweeney and featuring sound design from Robyn Maddox, is a meditation on the future of food production, and the lengths we will go to for self-preservation.

 Please make us aware of any dietary requirements you may have.
-Free, prebooking required (tickets announced soon).
+Free, prebooking required.

 💭 Are you part of a community group?
 Get in touch with us about group visits & workshops at catalystarts@gmail.com.